fidor/fidor_starter_kits/starter_kits/ruby_oauth_plain/README.md

 # Ruby Plain oAuth Login - Example

 A single view that demonstrates the Fidor API OAuth login flow and how to get an access token.
+Uses Sinatra on its server side.

 ## Usage

 This uses bundler to install the required gems:

-  cd sinatra_plain
+  cd ruby_oauth_plain
   bundle install
   ruby example.rb